-Do you have strong interests in biology, microbiology or chemistry?
-Do you want to work in the health services field?
-If so, you should pursue a Bachelor of Science in Medical Laboratory Sciences degree at the University of North Texas.
+Have a strong interest in biology, microbiology or chemistry?
+Want to work in the health services field?
+If so, you should pursue a Bachelor of Science degree in Medical Laboratory Sciences at the University of North Texas.

-You'll combine classroom instruction with lab and practical experiences.
+You'll combine classroom instruction with laboratory and practical experiences.
 The curriculum has been developed in cooperation with some of the state's top hospitals and medical centers.
-Our affiliations are with:
+Our affiliations include:

 We support several scholarships, including the Gladys Crawford Award, to help you pursue your degree.
 You can become a member of Lambda Alpha Beta, a pre-professional society for Medical Laboratory Sciences majors.

-You may also study animal parasites, genetics and techniques that laboratory professionals use to examine cells and body fluids under a microscope.
-You will also take general courses in management, technical writing and statistics.
+You may also study animal parasites, genetics and techniques used by laboratory professionals to examine cells and body fluids.
+You'll also take general courses in management, technical writing and statistics.

 Another requirement is enrolling in a clinical training program at a hospital or university laboratory approved by the National Accrediting Agency for Clinical Laboratory Sciences (5600 N. River Road, Suite 720; Rosemont, Ill.
 60018-5119; telephone 847-939-3597).
-These hospitals and laboratories typically require full-time training for 12 to 15 consecutive months.
+These hospitals and labs typically require full-time training for 12 to 15 consecutive months.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.